 - Bistrot at Sarovar Premium, Sec: 29: One of the best buffets in town.
 The place is still new so you would not find too much crowd here.
 They have a wide variety of Indian and continental food and the array of desserts is just mouth watering and eye catching.
 The huge hall gives you a feeling of space and allows you to have your own space.
 The staff is courteous and professional.

 - Swagath Restaurant, Sec: 29: Go here if you like coastal cuisines of the west coast of India.
-The ambience is decent, food is ok.
+The ambiance is decent, food is ok.

 - Mojos, DT City Center: Gives you the best value for money buffet on weekends.
 The menu is limited but well balanced and the taste compensates for the lack of choice in items.